bbauska/W3Cx-5of5/README.md

 ![](./images/image451.png){width="5.0in"
 height="2.966346237970254in"}

-Let\'s have a look at some examples. so here we\'ve got an object named "medor" with the property "name" and the method "bark".
+Let&apos;s have a look at some examples. so here we&apos;ve got an object named "medor" with the property "name" and the method "bark".
 If I open the console, I can type the name of the object.
-And, we see that it\'s got a name and a method.
+And, we see that it&apos;s got a name and a method.

 ![](./images/image452.png){width="5.0in"
 height="2.966346237970254in"}

-And to call a method, it\'s the same as with accessing properties, you use the \'.\' operator, method . the name of the function followed by parenthesis and if the method take arguments, you would add arguments between parenthesis.
-It\'s just displayed an alert saying "Ouaf, Ouaf!" because the dog does "Ouaf, Ouaf!".
+And to call a method, it&apos;s the same as with accessing properties, you use the &apos;.&apos; operator, method . the name of the function followed by parenthesis and if the method take arguments, you would add arguments between parenthesis.
+It&apos;s just displayed an alert saying "Ouaf, Ouaf!" because the dog does "Ouaf, Ouaf!".

 ![](./images/image453.png){width="5.0in"
 height="2.966346237970254in"}

-Let\'s have a look at another example.
-Here, we\'ve got an object named darkVador with properties and a method.
-Here we\'ve got the describeYourself method that will make darkVador say: "I\'m a human and I\'m a villain in a series of movies".
+Let&apos;s have a look at another example.
+Here, we&apos;ve got an object named darkVador with properties and a method.
+Here we&apos;ve got the describeYourself method that will make darkVador say: "I&apos;m a human and I&apos;m a villain in a series of movies".
 You can see that from inside the method describeYourself, we need to access the value of properties.

-For this, we used the "this" keyword\... "this.race" means the race property of the object darkVador, "this.job" means the job property of the object darkVador.
+For this, we used the "this" keyword&#41; "this.race" means the race property of the object darkVador, "this.job" means the job property of the object darkVador.
 If we omit "this." before the name of the properties, we are referring to a variable, a global variable for example.
 If there was a variable named "job", in that case it will display the name of variable.
-But if I\'ve had "this." before, it means the "job" of this object, the "job" property of this object.
-Let\'s try it.
+But if I&apos;ve had "this." before, it means the "job" of this object, the "job" property of this object.
+Let&apos;s try it.

 ![](./images/image454.png){width="3.5in"